Should You Choose a Former Prosecutor to Defend You?

 Prosecutors will typically make friends with the police.
 After they become defense attorneys, they remain friends with the police.
 Depending on the case, you might need someone who is buddies with the cops and former prosecutors.
 However, most of the time, a person accused of a crime wants someone who will fight for them.
 It is would be difficult for a defense attorney to fight against their own friends, other prosecutors and cops whom they still associate with.

 Would a former prosecutor be comfortable tearing into a witness, or objecting to a prosecutor’s tactics, and going to that prosecutor’s or cop’s house for dinner?
 Not likely.

-Tai C. Bogan, with The Bogan Law Firm, has never been a prosecutor.
+Tai C. Bogan, with The Bogan Law Firm, A Professional Corporation, has never been a prosecutor.
 He has never argued to put an accused in jail or to be put to death.
 Prosecutors are conditioned to hate the accused.
 Defense attorneys are conditioned to protect the accused.
 There are a fundamental differences between defense attorneys and prosecutors.

 If you are accused of a crime, you should find the best defender for your case.
 Do not choose an attorney because they used to be buddies or are still buddies with the prosecution office.